Strata Global

 • Improved design efficiency: Optimised the overall layout and functionality of the landfill closure.

-• Lower overloads: Reduced stress on the landfill structure.
+• Lower overloads: Minimized stress on the landfill.

 • Higher security factor: Enhanced the safety and stability of the landfill.